inkstitch/inkstitch/collections/_docs/en/006-003-inkscape-tips.md

 The top icon in the Toolbox panel is the Select Tool, which you can also activate by pressing `F1`.
 Click an object with the Select tool to drag it around the canvas and to display handles for transforming it.
 Clicking the object once shows handles for resizing it, and clicking it a second time switches to handles for rotating it.
 Hold down `Shift` to select multiple objects at once.
 You can also select many objects at once by dragging around them.
 [Learn more about transforming objects here.](http://tavmjong.free.fr/INKSCAPE/MANUAL/html/Transforms.html)

-Another way to select objects is to open the Objects panel (`Object > Objects...` in the menu) and click on a name in the list.
+Another way to select objects is to open the Layers and Objects panel (`Object > Layers and Objects...` in the menu) and click on a name in the list.
 You can select objects this way no matter what tool is active.

 In order to use a menu command on an object (e.g. to convert it to a path), you must select the object first.